-Mitzpe Hayamim is set in Israel’s Galilee region, between the artist colony of Rosh Pina and the holy city of Safed (Tzfat).
+Mitzpe Hayamim is in Israel’s Galilee region, between the artist colony of Rosh Pina and the holy city of Safed (Tzfat).
 The hotel offers 97 elegant rooms and suites, extensive spa treatments, a swimming pool, an organic dairy and vegetable farm and two restaurants.
-Most rooms have a balcony or access to the garden, and some offer views of Lake Kinneret and the Golan Heights.
+Most rooms have a balcony or access to the garden, and some offer views of the Sea of Galilee (Lake Kinneret) and the Golan Heights.
 The decor is classic, with wooden floors and comfy upholstery.
-Its restaurants (one of which is vegetarian) use produce fresh from the farm.
+Its restaurants – one of which is vegetarian – use produce fresh from the farm.

 Perched on the eastern shore of the Sea of Galilee in northern Israel, this spa hotel offers 110 luxurious villas and suites, some with an infinity pool, a hot tub and views of the water.
 The hotel is home to the largest spa complex in Israel, complete with an indoor pool, Turkish bath, multiple treatment rooms and a fitness centre.
 The Setai is perfectly located for exploring the area’s hot springs, parks and many trails around the Golan Heights.